 Option 2: Spin Classes.
 Many triathletes swear by spin classes in winter, as a good spin class can give you leg strength as well as keep your heart rate high for an extended period of time.
 The sense of community in a spin class can be a motivator as well – where else can a husband and wife who might be of two different fitness levels sit side-by-side and enjoy the same workout.
 We are fans of spin classes, from the fat they burn to the sweat that they can give you.
 We also like that they require no investment in additional equipment, just a health club membership (which we know can add up quickly).
 Keep in mind, however, that a spin class can be highly-dependent on the instructor, and some instructors are a better fit for an individual than others.
 In the end, thought, a spin class is what you make of it, and if you want it to be an “A” workout, you can make it so.

 Option 2a: Get Your Own Spin Bike.
 You can bring the spin class to the comfort of your own home if you invest in a spin bike.
 While it will be an additional cost of $1,000 or more for a quality bike, you might find that the dedicated piece of equipment sitting in your basement or workout room can motivate you to squeeze in an extra workout or two per week.
-We have a thorough review on the best stationary and spinner bikes, but in short we are big fans of the Livestrong 9.9 indoor upright model.
+We have a thorough review on the best stationary and spinner bikes, but in short we are big fans of the Sole Fitness lineup of high-tech indoor bikes..
 Is has a high degree of adjustability and its feel resembles a real road bike.

 Option 3: Inside on a Trainer.
 We like cycling outside in winter and spin classes, but personally have gravitated to working out at home on an indoor bike trainer.
 A good cycling trainer is not cheap (a good-quality one like our favorite, the Cyclops Fluid 2, will start at just under $300) but if you use it regularly it will be an investment that you get high value from.
 Set it up in your basement, or bring it into your living room when using it and then store it away again, and you will have brought a gym-quality workout to your home.
-To make a trainer workout more valuable, we like to use a Spinervals DVD to inject some intensity and structure to it.
+To make a trainer workout more valuable, we like to use a Cycling DVD to help us structure the workout and stay focused.
+There are several to choose from, but if we could only pick one series it would be the Spinervals DVD because of the varied workouts and Coach Troy’s effectiveness..
 There are dozens of different workouts available, but choose 2-3 that you might be apt to do regularly.
 We suggest one longer one for fat-burning days, a shorter one for when you have less time, and one that is high-intensity for those signature workouts.
 Each DVD is rated with a difficulty score (10 being highest) to help you choose.